 CBMDA Patient Referral Services

 CBMDA medical and dental experts will consider several factors to be of major importance before referring you to the right specialist.
-The importance of patient convenience, previous experience with the specialist, specialist board certification, and insurance coverage accepted by specialist varies.
+The importance of patient convenience, previous experience with the specialist, specialist board certification, and insurance coverage accepted by specialists varies.

 If you would like us to schedule an interview and recommend the appropriate specialist to treat your case in your country, please fill out the application form and book an appointment with CBMDA medical and dental consultants.